 Seasonal promotions are an excellent way to boost your number of appointments booked and sales of specific products.
 When an offer has a deadline, it can encourage people to make a purchase or schedule an appointment before the promotion ends.
 They know that they can save some money by booking now, and a friendly reminder email might be all they need to commit.
 Be sure to include a link to your online scheduler as well as a phone number to call with any questions.

 - Regularly Scheduled Newsletters

-Creating a bi-monthly newsletter can serve to keep your customers informed about your service offerings as well as any news that may be happening in the Medical Spa Industry.
-Updates about your spa can include things like new hires, updated equipment, or information about a location change.
-The focus shouldn’t be to sell any specific product or service but to remind your customers that your spa is still around and is constantly moving forward with new ideas and services.
+Creating a bi-monthly newsletter can serve to keep clients informed about your service offerings as well as any news that may be happening in the Medical Spa Industry.
+Updates about your Spa can include things like new hires, updated equipment, or information about a location change.
+The focus shouldn’t be to sell any specific product or service but to remind clients that your Spa is still around and is constantly moving forward with new ideas and services.